 A well-defined open interface to each domain management system or controller is required for network operators to facilitate control automation and orchestrate end-to-end services across multi-domain networks.
 These functions may be enabled using standardized data models (e.g. YANG), and appropriate protocol (e.g., RESTCONF).

-This document describes the key use cases and requirements for transport network control and management.
-It reviews proposed and existing IETF transport network data models, their applicability, and highlights gaps and requirements.
+This document describes the key use cases and requirements to be used as the basis for applicability statements analyzing how IETF data models can be used for transport network control and management.

 Table of Contents